Kaiepi/p6-PSBot/README.md

 PSBot is a Pokemon Showdown bot that will specialize in easily allowing the user to customize how the bot responds to messages.

 To run PSBot, simply run `bin/psbot`, or in your own code, run the code in the synopsis.
 Note that `PSBot.start` is blocking.
+Debug logging can be enabled by setting the `DEBUG` environment variable to 1.

-An example config file has been provided in psbot.json.example.
+An example config file has been provided in `psbot.json.example`.
 This is to be copied over to `~/.config/psbot.json` and edited to suit your needs.
 Because of this, PSBot is not compatible with Windows.

 The following are the available config options: